achirkin/qua-view/README.md

       , "properties": { "special": "camera"}
       }
       ```
-  * `"forcedArea"` is a polygon specifying working area of the scenario; used e.g. by the luci services manager to determine the area to be evaluated.
+  * `""special": forcedArea"` is a polygon specifying working area of the scenario; used e.g. by the luci services manager to determine the area to be evaluated.
     * Must be at most one for a scenario.
     * Geometry type must be a valid `"Polygon"`.
     * Default property values: